 How to Pull a Woodland Nursery Together Without Overdoing It

-I notice that nurseries that hold up over time usually start with one steady foundation.
-A quiet wall color, a clean crib line, and space that doesn’t feel filled too early.
+Nurseries that hold up over time usually start with one steady foundation: a quiet wall color, a clean crib line, and space that doesn’t feel filled too early.

 In real rooms, this shows up quickly.
 When the base is too busy, everything added later competes for attention.
 When the base is calm, even a small woodland detail feels intentional.